christine33-creator/wireguard_k8/README.md

 **Konnectivity** is a Kubernetes network plugin that provides network connectivity for Pods without relying on traditional CNI plugins.
 It allows Pods to communicate directly with services and other Pods, even when they are not in the same network namespace.

-**AKS Mesh** combines these technologies to create a highly performant and secure overlay network within a Kubernetes cluster.
+**AKS Mesh** combines these technologies to create a highly performant and secure overlay network policy within a Kubernetes cluster.

 ### How it works